seL4/docs/projects/buildsystem/using.md

 #### Basic build initialisation

-In the root directory of a seL4-based project, first create a separate build directory for the output binaries, then initialize CMake:
+In the root directory of an seL4-based project, first create a separate build directory for the output binaries, then initialize CMake:

 ```sh